mpio-be/accr/README.md

 The goal of accr is to provide a toolkit for working with accelerometer data from small animal studies.

+**Note:** This package is currently in the alpha stage, and its functionality may change significantly in the near future.

 ## Installation

 You can install the development version of accr from